kennedymj97/msc-2048-ai/Notes.md

 [] Work on dissertation

 ## 18/08/2020
-[] Testing for the chosen search strategy
+[] Testing for the chosen search strategy (run overnight if I have to)
 	[] Test the search strategy for many different numbers of try and ban rules (try each configuration multiple times) [] Once a strategy length has been chosen repeat the search 100 times, record the resulting strategies it produces, find the best strategy
 	[] Run the best strategy many times to get some stats about it [] Implement the privacy page
 [] Implement the testing page
+[] Finalise the implementation of the backend
 [] (Optional) Implement a page to show of different AIs playing the game [] Work on dissertation

+## 19/08/2020
+[] Send out requests to people to do user testing

 ## Unallocated
 [] Fix evaluation of strategies from file